FOSSRIT/open-rit-website/_projects/test1.md

 ---
 layout: project

-name: Foo
+name: Sound Voltex
-tldr: A Foo for your Bar
+tldr: A 6-key + 2-knob game about applying effects to music
-owner: Asdf
+owner: dj TAKA
 mystic-pid: a
 ---